 When pandemic world arrived, it shifted everything for everyone and The Strange Valentines found themselves trapped in a cosy nest next to the ocean in Nova Scotia.
 The next project would be ‘Does Anyone Know How to Fix Old Radios’ released June 7th, 2021.
 Themes of isolation, broken-ness, and environmental dysfunction appeared in a yearning for answers in simple radio repair in a sparsely produced, acoustic, live on the floor album.
 “This is a beautiful collection of olde-worlde tunes from The Strange Valentines…the stunning two-part harmonies and expressive use of the mandolin…making it hard to take this album off the repeat play cycle” [Martin Noakes, Great Dark Wonder].

 Next, introspection would find them looking backward, from whence we came.
-The next project ‘Heroines & Scoundrels’, to be released January 14, 2022 is a collection of ancient folk songs collected by Helen Creighton and Roy McKenzie from Nova Scotian shores, but have origins in 17,18th century Europe.
+The next project ‘Heroines & Scoundrels’, was released January 14, 2022 is a collection of ancient folk songs collected by Helen Creighton and Roy McKenzie from Nova Scotian shores, but have origins in 17,18th century Europe.

 The pandemic shortage of shows prompted the duo to produce several video series on YouTube, one called ‘Community Strong’ featuring the humble but mighty community halls of Nova Scotia, and another called ‘Connecting the Folk’, a show featuring some of the old songs collected for the ‘Heroines & Scoundrels’ project, but sung to the original singers grave sites where possible.
 A more polished version of ‘Community Strong’ is in production for Eastlink community TV in 2022.